-A review of the Australian Financial Complaints Commission (AFCA) has stated it is “performing well” but made 13 recommendations for the organisation to implement.
+A review of the Australian Financial Complaints Authority (AFCA) has stated it is “performing well” but made 13 recommendations for the organisation to implement.

 This was the first independent review of the organisation which was formed in November 2018 through the combination of the Financial Ombudsman Service, Credit and Investments Ombusdman and Superannuation Complaints Tribunal.